 The Santa Sack

-A few years ago, I grabbed a GIANT bag — aka Santa Sack (smaller bags for each child would also work just as well).
+A few years ago, I grabbed a GIANT bag — aka Santa Sack (smaller bags for each child would also work just as well or even just a box).
 We put all our purged toys in a large bag and Santa takes it with him after dropping off our gifts.
 If an Elf on the Shelf visits your home before the holidays, he or she would be happy to transport the toys to the North Pole.